 \subsection{Picard-Lefschetz-Pham formula in different interpretations}

-Let $\sigma$ be one of the standard F.~Pham's degenerations (see \cite{Vassiliev2002} \S I.8) $P_m$ in $\mathbb{C}^n$, and the ball $\bB$ contains the central part of the degeneration.
-The singularities of types ``circle'', ``biangle'', ``triangle'', that are considered in this article, are precisely the F.~Pham's degenerations of the types $P_1, P_2, P_3$ in $\mathbb{C}^2$.
+Let $\sigma$ be a non-degenerate set of singularity components $\sigma_j$, close to one of the standard Pham's degenerations (see \cite{Pham1965}, \cite[I.8]{Vassiliev2002}) $P_m$ in $\mathbb{C}^n,$ where $m=1,\dots,n+1$, defined by a set of m equations Degeneration occurs when the parameter $t$ is equal to zero.
+Let an open ball $\bB$ contain the central part of the degeneration.
+Since the components of $\sigma$ intersect in general position, the group $\pi_1(\bB\backslash\sigma)$ is commutative.
+It follows from the local variant of the generalized Zariski theorem \cite{Zariski1937}, see \cite{Hamm1983}.
+The singularities of types ``circle'', ``biangle'', ``triangle'', that are considered in this article, are precisely Pham's degenerations of the types $P_1, P_2, P_3$ in $\mathbb{C}^2$.

 Let us consider the diagram of homomorphisms (compare with \eqref{cd1}):